Jeannemarie Devolites Davis: Early life and education

+Career

 State House of Delegates

 After losing two races for the Fairfax County Board of Supervisors to Gerry Connolly, Devolites ran for the Virginia House of Delegates.
 In 1997, with Tom Davis as her mentor and chief donor she won her race for member of the House of Delegates.
 She was elected to become the House Majority Whip, the first woman to serve in this position, before being elected to the State Senate.

 State Senate

 Davis served one term in the State Senate, losing her run for reelection in 2007.
 Her district was the most Democratic district held by a Republican in Virginia.
 Her Democratic successor is Democrat and former Delegate Chap Petersen, whose previous House district is enclaved in the 37th Senatorial District.
 Her top donor was her husband's Political Action Committee (PAC), the Federal Victory Fund, donating almost $25,000.
 Tom Davis's other PAC, the Va Victory Fund, had also donated over $92,000 in her House races.
 Mrs. Davis also received another $55,616 from the National Republican Congressional Committee when her husband was the Committee Chair.
 This RNCC donation was the most donated to any VA candidate not running statewide.